 Freelancers

-Use the 1.5x multiplier as a planning reference for rush or after-hours work.
+Use the premium rate as a contract reference for after-hours work.

 Reference tables